vivvyinks/Tales-Of-Aurania/content/Glossary/The Cast/Mortals/Legatus Silverfist.md

-The Earl of Shirewood, a small principality tucked away underneath the forest nation of the Woodland Raccoon Federation.
+The Earl of [[Shirewood]], a small principality tucked away underneath the forest nation of the Woodland Raccoon Federation.
 A dastardly man and hoarder of the rare and valuable Divine Machinery.

-He plans to use the race this year (the 139th Year of the Age of Steam & Mana) as cover for his most evil scheme: to utilize a weapon constructed of Divine Machinery to overthrow the New Pantheon of Aurania and reinstate rule by the eldritch being Entropy.
+He plans to use the race this year (the 149th Year of the Age of Steam & Mana) as cover for his most evil scheme: to utilize a weapon constructed of Divine Machinery to overthrow the New Pantheon of Aurania and reinstate rule by the eldritch being Entropy.